Takaloy/Blog-DapperExample/README.md

 # Blog-DapperExample
-Simple example on how to use Dapper
+Simple example on how to use Dapper.
+Full article can be found at http://blog.takaloy.uk/getting-started-with-dapper/